doronz88/simpleelf/README.md

 ELF file is not only an executable, but a very convenient way to describe a program's layout in memory.
 The original intention of this project is to allow an individual to create an ELF file which describes the memory mapping used for an embedded program.
-Especially useful for firmware unpackers, such as:
+Especially useful for using together with other analysis tools, such as:
 IDA/Ghidra/etc...
 They can have all its desired information without the need to open just an ordinary `.bin` file and running several IDAPython scripts (I'm sick of `Load additional binary file...` option).